 Building up your credit profile with Dun & Bradstreet serves to legitimize your business and help position it for acquiring higher lines of credit in the future.
 Read on as we explain how to build Dun & Bradstreet business credit and why it’s such an important step toward maintaining healthy business credit.

-Recommended: Get a Divvy business credit card that reports to Dun & Bradstreet and build your credit score over time.
+Recommended: Get a BILL Divvy Corporate Card that reports to Dun & Bradstreet and build your credit score over time.

 Dun & Bradstreet Business Credit Basics

 Establishing Dun & Bradstreet’s business credit starts with creating a free D&B profile on their site.
 Once your business has been included in their database, you may now begin building your business credit.

 - Sign up for a free Dun & Bradstreet profile.

 The Paydex score is the credit rating system used by Dun & Bradstreet as a guide for potential lenders and vendors when choosing to extend credit to businesses.
 The ranking system is from 1-100, with higher numbers indicating better business credit history.

 Like personal credit, business credit lines are also reported to business credit reporting agencies, including Dun & Bradstreet.
 Here’s how you can establish and grow credit for your business.